What are Course Reserves?

 For information on copyright for Chemeketa employees, including sample permission letters, see the Chemeketa Copyright Manual.

 • Reserve materials are centrally located and maintained at the library.

-• The library is open Monday—Thursday 7:30am to 8pm, Friday and Saturday 8:30 am to 4 pm for maximum availability to students.
+• The library is open hours intended for maximum availability to students.

 • You provide the item and we do the work.